plebhash/sv2-spec/06-Job-Declaration-Protocol.md

 ### 6.3.11 `SubmitSolution` (Client -> Server)

+Sent by JDC as soon as a valid block is found, so that it can be propagated also by JDS.

+In the meantime, the block is also transmitted to the network by JDC through the `SubmitSolution` message under in Template Distribution Protocol.

+In this way, a valid solution is immediately propagated on both client and server sides.

 | Field Name                              | Data Type | Description                                                                                                                                                                                                                                                                                |
 | --------------------------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |